FAQ

 Why a Virtual Appliance?

-Although the name has become yet another buzzword, virtual appliances are the best way to eliminate the installation and configuration efforts associated with running complex stacks of software.
-Better yet, since the hardware is virtualized, you don't need FreeBSD compatible hardware.
+Although the term has become another buzzword, virtual appliances are the best way to eliminate the installation and configuration efforts associated with running complex stacks of software.
+Better yet, since the hardware is virtualized, you don't have to worry about getting the right entries in the right configuration files (but you can still learn and practice if you wish).

 Where Do I Get It?